-According to Sindelar, Shearer, Yendol-Hoppey, and Liebert (2006), the concept of inclusion is over thirty years old.
+According to Sindelar, Shearer, Yendol-Hoppey, and Liebert (2006), the concept of inclusion is over 30 years old.
 We can look to the principle of normalization espoused by Wolfensberger in the 1970s for its impetus.
 Focusing on the education of individuals with disabilities, Kavale and Forness (2000) report that special education started as a program separate from general education.
 This is different from the concept of inclusion.
 Inclusive education seeks to meet individual needs as well as to provide universal education for all students.
-In fact, Universal Design for Learning (UDL) is inclusive in nature and is increasing in popularity.
-UDL calls for multiple means of representation, multiple means of action and expression, and multiple means of engagement (www.cast.org/ research/udl/index.html).
-If learning can be universally designed, why then have students with disabilities been historically served in segregated settings?
+In fact,

-Want more on this topic?
+Want More on This Topic?